FlintSH/Flare/README.md

 Pre-built Docker images are available on both Docker Hub and GitHub under `flintsh/flare`.

+## 💬 Support

+Need help with your instance?
+Join my [Discord](https://discord.gg/mwVAjKwPus) for support, discussions, and updates!

 ## 📝 Configuration

 Flare is built to be really configurable.
 Head to `/dashboard/settings` to tweak different settings like: